Blonde (Die Entführung aus dem Serail) with Concerto Stella Matutina

 Interview: “I do not want to waste this treasure”

-As La Filosofia, soprano Theodora Raftis shone vocally and dramatically in her character as the Queen’s advisor.
+As La Filosofia and Creonte, soprano Theodora Raftis and baritone Attila Erdös respectively, shone vocally and dramatically in their characters as the Queen’s advisors.

 BACHTRACK | Alexandra Ivanoff | 19 Apr 2016